hirusha-adi/hirusha/blog/2024-07-27-crowdstike-fix.md

 A detailed usage guide followed by great explanation is included this project's github repository: https://github.com/hirusha-adi/crowdstrike-fix/

+Additional information can also be found [here (docs/projects/crowdstrike_fix)](http://localhost:3000/docs/projects/crowdstrike_fix/).

-This is just an abstraction of what happend
+This is just an abstraction of what happend.

 ## Introduction